Financial Help for Disabled Persons

 Speak with a Professional

-While there are plenty of programs for disabled Americans that offer financial assistance, benefits and resources, sometimes they’re not enough or you have difficulty accessing them.
+While there are plenty of programs for disabled Americans that offer financial assistance, benefits and resources, sometimes they’re not enough or difficult to access.
 If you can’t get benefits that you’re eligible for, you may want to speak with a disability lawyer, Social Security lawyer or other disability advocate.
 A disability lawyer or other disability advocate will assess your situation for free, and only charge you if they take on your case.

-If you need financial assistance, a nonprofit credit counselor can help you work out a budget and review your finances.
-Many people who have trouble making ends meet max out their credit cards, and a nonprofit credit counselor, at no cost, can help sort out the best debt management options for your situation.
-You may qualify for a nonprofit debt management program that consolidates your bills and lowers your interest rates, another financial resource that may help if you’re living with a disability.
+If you need financial assistance, a nonprofit credit counselor can help you create a budget and review your finances.
+Many people who have trouble making ends meet max out their credit cards, and a nonprofit credit counselor, at no cost, can help sort out the best debt-relief options for your situation.
+You may qualify for a nonprofit debt management program that consolidates your bills and lowers your interest rates, providing another financial resource that may help if you’re living with a disability.

 About The Author